Garry Kasparov: Break with and ejection from FIDE

 During this period, Kasparov was approached by Oakham School in the United Kingdom, at the time the only school in the country with a full-time chess coach, and developed an interest in the use of chess in education.
 In 1997, Kasparov supported a scholarship programme at the school.
-Kasparov also won the Marca Leyenda trophy that year.

-In 1999, he played a well-known game against Topalov wherein he won after a rook sacrifice and king hunt.

 Losing the title and aftermath

-The Kasparov-Kramnik match took place in London during the latter half of 2000.
+The Kasparov–Kramnik match took place in London during the latter half of 2000.
 Kramnik had been a student of Kasparov's at the famous Botvinnik/Kasparov chess school in Russia and had served on Kasparov's team for the 1995 match with Anand.

-The better-prepared Kramnik won game 2 against Kasparov's Grünfeld Defence and achieved winning positions in games 4 and 6, although Kasparov managed a draw in both games.
-Kasparov made a critical error in game 10 with the Nimzo-Indian Defence, which Kramnik exploited to win in 25 moves.
+Kasparov found that Kramnik was better prepared.
 As White, Kasparov could not crack the passive but solid Berlin Defence in the Ruy Lopez, and Kramnik managed to draw all his games as Black.
-Kramnik won the match 8½–6½.
+As black, Kasparov lost two (games 2 and 10), meaning Kramnik won the match 8½–6½, and Kramnik succeeded Kasparov as the Classical World Champion.

-Kasparov won a series of major tournaments and remained the PCA top-rated player in the world, ahead of both Kramnik and the FIDE World Champion.
-In 2001 he refused an invitation to the 2002 Dortmund Candidates Tournament for the Classical title, claiming his results had earned him a rematch with Kramnik.
+After losing the title, Kasparov won a series of major tournaments and remained the top-rated player in the world, ahead of both Kramnik and the FIDE World Champion.
+In 2001, he refused an invitation to the 2002 Candidates Tournament to choose Kramnik's first challenger, claiming his results had earned him a rematch with Kramnik.
 Kasparov and Karpov played a four-game match with rapid time controls over two days in December 2002 in New York City.
-Kasparov suffered a surprise loss (1.5 – 2.5).
+Kasparov suffered a surprise loss (1½–2½).

 Because of Kasparov's continuing strong results and status as FIDE world No. 1, he was included in the so-called "Prague Agreement", masterminded by Yasser Seirawan and intended to reunite the two world championships.
 Kasparov was to play a match against the FIDE World Champion Ponomariov in September 2003.
 But this match was called off after Ponomariov refused to sign his contract for it without reservation.
 In its place, there were plans for a match against Rustam Kasimdzhanov, winner of the FIDE World Chess Championship 2004, to be held in January 2005 in the United Arab Emirates.
 These also fell through owing to a lack of funding.
 Plans to hold the match in Turkey instead came too late.
 Kasparov announced in January 2005 that he was tired of waiting for FIDE to arrange a match and had decided to stop all efforts to become undisputed world champion once more.